Last Updated on May 10, 2022 by Henry @ The Getaway Lounge

 It will take a bit of time getting used to, but you’ll soon pick it up.

-And you’ll start to enjoy the control you have when booking your own accommodation!
+And you’ll start to enjoy the flexibility and control you have when booking your own accommodation!